And this RUTTE pretends he doesn't know the guy!? what a MORON! https://t.co/1TEs793RTc

 In my opinion, as economy is also psychology and sociology, this “deflation” propaganda is crucial to further promote the Federal Banks’ agenda of creating even more inflation as a “cure” for the ailing economy.

 Let there be no doubt that the Federal Reserve is now desperately trying to inflate the system via rate-cuts, pumping of liquidity and bailouts.
 And it is this monetary inflation and not strong economic growth which is causing commodity and consumer prices to rise.
 A lot of these price increases are hitting the front pages of the Media: crude oil, agricultural and other commodities, etc..

 Unfortunately, for the average citizen, this is occurring at a time when the economy is weakening, incomes are falling and unemployment is rising.
 In other words, the Federal Banks’ inflationary efforts are making things a lot worse for the majority of people.

 The actual savings rate for the USA is negative.
 For Europe it is declining to historically extremely low levels.
 Trillions have been, are, and will be injected into the financial system in order to try to keep it liquid.
 But as the savings rate continue to come down under pressure of disinflation, the situation is becoming more critical each day.

 Low or negative savings and over indebted consumers.
 Personal savings rate in the US 1950 to 2008 and total outstanding Consumer Credit from 1940 to 2008.
 There is no way to built a boom based on these figures.

-Total debt in the United States is $53 TRILLION dollars, which is almost 500% of net national income.
+Total debt in the United States is over $53 TRILLION dollars, which is almost 500% of net national income.
 We owe foreign entities 12.5 trillion or 24% of the total.
 The situation in many European countries is not better.

 Highway to hell: Ludwig von Mises stated: "There is no means of avoiding the final collapse of a boom brought about by credit (debt) expansion.
 The alternative is only whether the crisis should come sooner as the result of a voluntary abandonment of further credit (debt) expansion, or later as a final and total catastrophe of the currency system involved."